dart-lang/language/working/macros/feature-specification.md

 include resources outside of the `lib` directory of a package - even for package dependencies - depending on how the package config file is configured.

-When determining the location of a resource, symlinks must be followed.
+If the URI points to a symlink it must be followed and the final physical file location checked to be a valid path under a package root.
 Otherwise they could be used to circumvent this check and load a resource that is outside the scope of the program. **TODO**: Evaluate whether this restriction is problematic for any current compilation strategies, such as in bazel, and if so consider alternatives.

 Resources are read via a [Uri][].
-This may be a `package:` URI, or an absolute uri of any other form as long as it exists under the root URI of some package listed in the package config.
+This may be a `package:` URI, or an absolute URI of any other form as long as it exists under the root URI of some package listed in the package config.

 It is also intuitive for macros to accept a relative URI for resources.
 In order to support this macros should compute the absolute URI from the current libraries URI.
-This URI is accessible by introspecting on the library of the declaration that a macro is applied to. **TODO**: Support for relative URIs in part files?
+This URI is accessible by introspecting on the library of the declaration that a macro is applied to.

+- **TODO**: Support for relative URIs in part files (requires a part file abstraction)?
+- **TODO**: Should libraries report their fully resolved URI or the URI that was used to import them?
+The latter would mean that files under `lib` could not read resources outside of `lib`, which has both benefits and drawbacks.

 Lastly, since macros must return synchronously, we only expose a synchronous API for reading resources.